 Key partners include local, state, and federal agencies that could provide technical assistance, consultation, aid in education, implement demonstration projects, or provide financial assistance to promote BMP implementation.
-Table 35 presents the core participants, the mission of these agencies and organizations, and the role during BMP selection and implementation.
+Table 36 presents the core participants, the mission of these agencies and organizations, and the role during BMP selection and implementation.
 Figure 47 and Figure 48 show the organizational flow of the SCIT and its non-tribal partnerships for addressing NPS pollution.
 The process for BMP selection with aid from these participants is described in detail below.

-Participant Mission Role in BMP Selection Saginaw Chippewa Indian Tribe Tribal Council Authorizes activities and establishes policies.
-Final approval of BMP selection Planning Department Oversees environmental protection efforts on lands within tribe's jurisdiction, including surface water monitoring.
+Participant Mission Role in BMP Selection and Implementation Saginaw Chippewa Indian Tribe Tribal Council Authorizes activities and establishes policies.
+Final approval of BMP selection Planning Department Oversees environmental protection efforts on lands within SCIT's jurisdiction, including surface water monitoring.
 Designs and manages needed construction projects, conduct and implement strategic and community master planning.
 Lead role in final BMP selection, siting, coordination, and implementation Water Quality and NPS Management Program The water quality specialist and water resource technician oversee SCIT water quality monitoring and will lead the development and implementations of the NPS pollution control program.
-Lead role in final BMP selection, siting, coordination, and implementation Tribal Construction Oversees construction planning, design, and execution of construction projects on within tribal boundaries Participant in BMP selection, siting, and implementation Utilities Authority Charged with supplying, treating and maintaining water delivery to the local tribal community; responsible for waste water treatment, wells, hydrants, towers and lift stations.
-Treats tribal wastewater to meet EPA standards Participant in BMP selection and implementation, where applicable Parks and Recreation Provides recreational opportunities for the entire Tribe with collaboration throughout the community, including operation and maintenance of the Saginaw Chippewa Indian Tribe Campground Participant in BMP selection and implementation, where applicable Housing Department Provides the people of the SCIT Community with quality services, housing opportunities, and community development with the goal of perpetual self-sufficiency.
-Participant in BMP selection and implementation, where applicable Public Relations Covers the daily events surrounding the Saginaw Chippewa Tribal Community Participant in providing coverage on activities related to BMP selection and helping to implement BMPs, particularly those related to nonpoint source education Grants Oversee grant contracts for grant-funded tribal activities Coordinate contracts for selected and funded BMPs as necessary Ziibiwing Cultural Center Provides cultural and educational information about the history of the Saginaw Chippewa Indian Tribe Participant in BMP selection and implementation, particularly for BMPs related to nonpoint source education
+Lead role in final BMP selection, siting, coordination, and implementation Legal Department Handles all tribal legal matters and oversees the development of tribal ordinances and regulations Lead role in development of BMPs involving new or revised ordinances Tribal Construction Oversees construction planning, design, and execution of construction projects on within tribal boundaries Participant in BMP selection, siting, and implementation Utilities Authority Charged with supplying, treating and maintaining water delivery to the local tribal community; responsible for waste water treatment, wells, hydrants, towers and lift stations.
+Treats tribal wastewater to meet EPA standards Participant in BMP selection and implementation, where applicable Parks and Recreation Provides recreational opportunities for the entire Tribe with collaboration throughout the community, including operation of the Saginaw Chippewa Indian Tribe Campground Participant in BMP selection and implementation, where applicable Information and outreach sponsor Housing Department Provides the people of the SCIT Community with quality services, housing opportunities, and community development with the goal of perpetual self-sufficiency.
+Participant in BMP selection and implementation, where applicable Public Relations Public Relations Covers the daily events surrounding the Saginaw Chippewa Tribal Community Grants Oversee grant contracts for grant-funded tribal activities Coordinate contracts for selected and funded BMPs as necessary